 The field of global health encompasses a variety of professions, so salaries vary greatly.
 Level of education, job experience and other factors can influence earning potential.
 Here is a sampling of median annual salaries from the Bureau of Labor Statistics.

 Health educators and community health workers – $46,910

 Policy analyst (categorized under political scientist) – $122,220

 Global health consultant (categorized under management analyst) – $85,260

 World Health Organization

-The WHO has the overall health of the world at its core.
-The mission of this organization goes beyond providing health promotion programs for the U.S. The WHO seeks to improve the overall function of health systems throughout the world, providing health promotion to countries including the U.S. and beyond, and educate people about the different illnesses and diseases that they may be susceptible to.
-As a professional of global health, the World Health Organization could be a helpful entity that provides continuous learning, research opportunities, and networking with other professionals.
-Students that graduate within this discipline have the potential to further their expertise through organizations such as this one.
+The World Health Organization (WHO) focuses on the overall health of the world.
+The WHO seeks to improve the overall function of health systems throughout the world, providing health promotion to countries and educating people about illnesses and diseases they may be susceptible to.
+For global health professionals, the WHO can be a helpful entity that provides continuous learning, research opportunities, and networking with other professionals.

 The Carter Center

-Graduates of global health programs may find it best suitable to join organizations in their mission to improve health awareness all over the world.
-The Carter Center is a great example of organizations that focus on the need for individual success of global health initiatives.
+Graduates of global health programs may find it useful to join organizations in their mission to improve health awareness all over the world.
+The Carter Center is a great example of an organization that focuses on the need for success of global health initiatives.
 This program seeks to provide measurable results that are realistic and helpful for all people.
-When working with difficult health-related issues, this agency works hard to ensure that all results are reasonable and applicable for the people in which they are created.
-For graduates that desire to help people all across the world or join forces with others on the path for disease prevention, the Carter Center is a great place to start.
+When working with difficult health-related issues, this organization works to ensure that all results are reasonable and applicable for the people for whom they are created.